 It all goes back to the Principle of Least Interest.
 This theory (yes, it’s an actual theory) simply states that the person who is least interested in continuing the relationship has the greatest power.
 Why?
-Because as and when one person is more emotionally involved than the other, they risk having their emotions taken advantage of.
+Because when one person is more emotionally involved than the other, they risk having their emotions taken advantage of.

 Although it shouldn’t be this way, the reality of a lot of relationships is that both people hardly ever have the same amount of emotion, feeling, desire, etc. invested.
 As a college student, I saw it all the time.
 I’m sure you have a few examples of this theory too, now that you think about it.
 In fact, most of us have probably experienced this.
 But it doesn’t just apply to romantic relationships, it’s also applicable to business relationships.
 When a person is too eager to agree to something or go along with a plan or price they can be easily manipulated.